 Where:

-CPI3 is the CPI for the month of March immediately preceding Contract Year 3; and
+CPI3 is the CPI for the month of March 2024; and

-CPI1 is the CPI for the month of March immediately preceding Contract Year 1.
+CPI1 is the CPI for the month of August 2022.

-A.5.4 In subsequent Contract Years, indexation will continue in accordance with the above, with always the numerator of the factor representing the CPI for the month of March immediately preceding the Contract Year under consideration and the denominator of the factor being CPI for the month of March immediately preceding Contract Year 1.
+A.5.4 In subsequent years, indexation will continue in accordance with the above, with always the numerator of the factor representing the CPI for the month of March in the year under consideration and the denominator of the factor being CPI for the month of August 2022.

 A.5.5 In the event that CPI ceases to be published or is not published in respect of any relevant month or it is not practicable to use CPI because of a change in the method of compilation or some other reason, indexation for the purpose of this paragraph A.5 shall be calculated by the Company using an index agreed by the Parties with a view to determining the relevant price after indexation that would be closest to the relevant price after indexation if CPI had continued to be available.